vishalnikhil/react/README.md

          lect 7 teaches api call too learn it

          learn about single responsiblity principle which react uses each component should have only single responsibility

+ # REdux toolkit  and react-redux
+   -we will build our store
+   -connect our store to our app
+   -slice
+   -dispatch
+   -selector